 (6) If the plaintiff or applicant is served with a notice in accordance with subrule (4), the plaintiff or applicant must serve a copy of the originating process or interlocutory process applying for the review on each person who has served such a notice.

-(7) The administrator must file an affidavit stating the following matters —
+(7) The external administrator must file an affidavit stating the following matters —

-(a) the matters mentioned in the Corporations Act section 449E(4);
+(a) the matters mentioned in the Insolvency Practice Schedule section 60-12;

-(b) the nature of the work performed or likely to be performed by the administrator;
+(b) the nature of the work performed or likely to be performed by the external administrator;

-(c) the amount of remuneration claimed by the administrator if that amount is different from the amount of remuneration that has been determined;
+(c) the amount of remuneration claimed by the external administrator if that amount is different from the amount of remuneration that has been determined;

-(d) a summary of the receipts taken and payments made by the administrator;
+(d) a summary of the receipts taken and payments made by the external administrator;

-(e) particulars of any objection to the remuneration as determined, of which the administrator has received notice;
+(e) particulars of any objection to the remuneration as determined, of which the external administrator has received notice;

-(f) if the administration is continuing — details of any matters delaying the completion of the administration.
+(f) if the external administration is continuing — details of any matters delaying the completion of the external administration.

-(8) The affidavit mentioned in subrule (7) must annex a copy of the report that the administrator was required to prepare before remuneration was determined.
+[(8) deleted]

 (9) The plaintiff or applicant must —

 (a) file an affidavit stating whether any notice or notices under subrule (4) has or have been served; and